lubomyl/ConfluenceEX/README.md

 ##### What does it demonstrate?
 REST Client integrated into ToolWindow
-After project start-up goto and click on `Tool|Confluence`
+After project start-up goto and click on `Tool|Confluence` if the Confluence Toolbar is not already shown
 New ToolWindow with ToolBar should show up
 On ToolBar click on `Change` / `Add` to test MVVM functionality of change on binding
+On ToolBar click on `Connect` icon to switch on test view
+On ToolBar click on `Home` icon to switch back

 ## Solution structure
 - ConfluenceEX *(main)*